Developer-Autodesk/viewer-javascript-tutorial/chapter-3.md

 <a name="Step1"></a>
-## Step 1 – Creating a basic extension
+## Step 1 â€“ Creating a basic extension

 Create a file named "Viewing.Extension.Workshop.js" (for example), and save it in the www subfolder of the project folder you cloned from GitHub (workflow-node.js-view.and.data.api).
 Then copy the following basic extension skeleton code into the file and save it: